drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 (2 ** (1 / 2) + 2) ** 2 - 2
 ```

-In both those instances, you have a numeric value for the expression
+You see that in both those instances, you have a numeric value for the
-that seems to be precise up to 14 decimal places.
+expression that seems to be precise up to 14 decimal places.

 However, that is **not** the exact value of that expression.
-The exact value of
+The exact
-the expression needs to be computed symbolically:
+value of the expression needs to be computed symbolically:

 ```{code-cell} ipython3
 import sympy